 TSAG at its meeting 10-14 December 2018 DETERMINED draft revised Recommendation ITU-T A.13 “Non-normative ITU-T publications, including Supplements to ITU T Recommendations”.
 The DETERMINED text of this draft revised Recommendation is reproduced hereafter.
 The versions in other languages will be posted on the TSAG website as soon as they are available.

-ITU-T Recommendation A.13
+draft revised Recommendation ITU-T A.13

-Supplements to ITU-T Recommendations
+Non-normative ITU-T publications, including Supplements to ITU-T Recommendations

 Summary

-This Recommendation describes Supplements to ITU-T Recommendations
+This document describes the process used by ITU-T Study Groups and TSAG to develop and agree to publication of informative (non-Recommendation) texts published by ITU-T. The documents using this process include Supplements to ITU-T Recommendations.

 Source